facebookarchive/xctool/README.md

   Use the `-parallelize` option with _run-tests_ or _test_ to enable.
 See [Parallelizing Test Runs](#parallelizing-test-runs) for more info.

+* **Written in Objective-C.**

+  _xctool_ is written in Objective-C. Mac OS X and iOS developers can easily submit new features and fix any bugs they may encounter without learning a new language.
+We very much welcome pull requests!

 ## Requirements

 * Xcode 5 or higher